nvauxel/UR_Gripper_Joystick_Control/README.md

 Use A button to do translations following -z and Y button to do translations following +z.

 To stop a translation, press back button.

+How can I improve it ?

+You can change opening & closing velocity of the gripper or its angle of opening on Polyscope.
+If you want to do specific translations, you can edit directly on Gripper_UR_Control.urp on Polyscope the instruction "until distance" and the lengh of the translation which is 2cm by default.